Wilde-Donald Guerrier: Return to Qarabağ

 On 2 July 2020, Qarabağ announced the return of Guerrier from Neftçi.
 On 31 January 2021, he left Qarabağ by mutual consent.

 Later career

 In November 2021, Guerrier joined Wieczysta Kraków of the IV liga, the Polish fifth tier, joining up with Franciszek Smuda, his former manager at Wisła Kraków.
 He signed a contract until the end of the season with the option for a further season.

 In August 2022 he signed a one-year contract with Cypriot top-tier club Olympiakos Nicosia.

 On 29 January 2023, Zira announced the signing of Guerrier to a six-month contract, with the option of an additional year, from Olympiakos Nicosia.
 On 14 June 2023, Zira announced his departure.

 Guerrier moved to German club FC Cosmos Koblenz, playing in the sixth-tier Rheinlandliga, in July 2024.

 On 11 September 2025, Guerrier moved back to Kraków to join II liga side Hutnik Kraków.
+He announced his retirement from professional football at the end of the 2025–26 season.

+On 4 July 2026, Polish seventh tier club Wolni Kłaj announced Guerrier would be joining them for the following season.